yanhan/hroamer/README.md

 has 3 parts, each separated by a ` | `.

 The first part is `main.c`.
 This is the filename.
 Directory names will end with a slash to make it easy to distinguish between files and directories.
-This part is important.
+This is a mandatory component of the line.

 The second part is `ee8a97dd-e269-4f6e-9565-c1f3fd0457b1`.
 This is the randomly generated UUID of the file / directory and is unique.
-This part is important.
+This is mandatory component of the line.

 The third part is `/home/linda/workspace/poseidon/main.c`.
 This is the original path to the file / directory.
-This part is not important.
+This is not a mandatory component of the line.

 hroamer uses the UUID to identify the source file / directory that needs to be copied to the destination.
 This UUID is not dependent on the contents of the file / directory and is globally unique.
 The name before the UUID allows the user to specify the destination filename.
 If unchanged, the destination file / directory will have the same name as the source.